I'm lucky St. Patrick's Day inspired a loaf of Raisin Irish Soda Bread in my kitchen. All…

 In Ireland I noticed this bread is commonly baked in the evening for the morning breakfast, as John did, and some of the other B&B’s.
-On our last night, the B&B proprietor gifted me a bag of Odlums brand whole meal flour which is an extra coarse wheat flour (see photo below).
+On our last night, the B&B proprietor gifted me a bag of Odlums brand whole meal flour which is an extra coarse wheat flour.
 It was worth lugging home!
 The coarser flour plus the seeds makes the distinctive brown bread texture.
 Odlums is available on-line or look for the coarsest brand you can find, such as King Arthur, unless you happen to have a grain mill.
 (Which might be on my wish list now!).
-I like the finer textured brown bread made with our whole wheat flour, but the difference makes for appreciation of international food experiences.
-I add extra seeds to compensate for less coarse flour.
+Regular whole wheat flour plus some bran flakes is a good substitute (see recipe note), and I add extra seeds to compensate if using less coarse flour.

 Bake a loaf for the luck of the Irish this March 17 and I think you’ll make this bread often!
 After the second or third day I like to serve it toasted, and its always good with butter and my Basic Citrus Marmalade.